shubhamsaini42069/FORM/readme.md

 - View submitted data at `/view`
 - Dockerized architecture
 - Docker Compose for service orchestration
-- Code pushed to GitHub and images to Docker Hub
+- Code pushed to GitHub and images to Docker hub